Vietnam.vn - Nền tảng quảng bá Việt Nam

 MMA involves training in many practical fighting skills - Photo: MTP

-Many studies indicate that BJJ is a relatively safe martial art, with a lower injury rate than boxing or MMA as a whole, yet it is extremely useful in real-life close-combat situations.
+Many studies indicate that BJJ is a relatively safe martial art, with a lower injury rate than boxing or full-body MMA, yet it is extremely useful in real-life close-combat situations.

 Some female students shared on international forums that after just a few months of practicing BJJ, they became much more confident and no longer felt afraid when someone unexpectedly touched them, because they always had a reaction plan ready in their minds.